How to Cook Scallops: A Beginners' Guide

-This method is not suitable for bay scallops since they are not large enough to get a good sear without overcooking.
+This method is unsuitable for bay scallops since they are not large enough to get a good sear without overcooking.
 Save this application for sea scallops.

 Preheat a large, heavy-bottomed skillet over high heat.
-Add a bit of olive oil and/or butter to the pan with a brush to make sure the fat coats the entire cooking surface.
+Add a bit of olive oil and/or butter to the pan with a brush to ensure the fat coats the entire cooking surface.

 Place the scallops in the pan, making sure they are not touching.

-Leave them alone and let them cook for about 1 and 1/2 minutes.
-Turn carefully with tongs and cook another 1 and 1/2 minutes.
+Leave them alone and let them cook for about 1 and ½ minutes.
+Then, turn carefully with tongs and cook another 1 and ½ minutes.